sbagda01/sbagda01.github.io/_posts/first_day_at_work/2020-10-07-how-to-pretend-you-know-git.md

 232cf51 Reading numbers from file.txt to a list.
 ```

-At some point (usually after passing all of the tests and/or getting approvals from colleagues) both our developers would like to **merge** their features into the main history.
+At some point (usually after passing all of the tests and/or getting approvals from colleagues), both our developers would like to **merge** their features into the main history.

 ## Merging

 [Git merge will combine multiple sequences of commits into one unified history.
 In the most frequent use cases, `git merge` is used to combine two branches](https://www.atlassian.com/git/tutorials/using-branches/git-merge).
 Let's see how that works.

-Currently we have three branches.
+Currently, we have three branches.

 ```bash
 Sergiys-MacBook-Pro:code sbagda01$ git branch